pasar1/ElGoog/README.md

 - **End-to-End (E2E) Testing**: Run the web app locally and perform searches through the browser.

 ## Contributions
-Feel free to contribute by improving search efficiency, adding tests, or enhancing the web interface.
+Feel free to contribute by improving search efficiency, adding tests, or enhancing the web interface!

 ### Author